Baltemor369/LibraSync/README.md

 [x] add Tome input in the add book form

-[] add as many as books are in Tome || let a string to inform Tome information ?
+[] add as many books as there are in Tome || let a string to inform Tome information ?

 [x] upgrade DB management (SQLite or other)